Nico Hoerner Player Props: Cubs vs. Phillies

-On Wednesday, Nico Hoerner (.545 slugging percentage in past 10 games, including one home run) and the Chicago Cubs play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+On Thursday, Nico Hoerner (.523 slugging percentage in past 10 games, including one home run) and the Chicago Cubs face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
 First pitch is at 8:05 PM ET.

-In his most recent game, he went 1-for-4 with an RBI against the Phillies.
+In his last game he had a one-hit showing (1-for-4) against the Phillies.

 Nico Hoerner Game Info & Props vs. the Phillies